OU-Weather-and-Climate-Club/GGR-Data-Visualisation-Challenge/README.md

 Story maps combine maps, narrative text, images and multimedia into interactive, visual narratives.
 Story maps are particularly good at communicating scientific data to a citizen audience and creating personalised storytelling through user interaction.
 You can find some examples of story maps in the gallery below and on our topic wiki pages.

-Story maps would be a brilliant way to work in groups with the OU digital arts community, and getting students learning from each other across disciplines the skills of being better scientific communicators.
+Story maps would be a brilliant way to work with the OU digital arts community, and get students learning from each other across disciplines the skills of being better scientific communicators.

 ***